ogny/belgeler/Sistem/Modern_Servisler/Rabbitmq_genel.rst

     vrrp_script chk_haproxy {
-    script "killall -0 haproxy" # verify the pid existance }
+    script "killall -0 haproxy" # verify the pid existance interval 2 # check every 2 seconds
+    weight 2 # add 2 points of prio if OK

+    }

     vrrp_instance VI_1 {
+            interface eth0 # interface to monitor
             state MASTER # other is BACKUP
+            virtual_router_id 51 # Assign one ID for this route
             priority 101 # 101 on master, 100 on backup
+            virtual_ipaddress {
+            195.175.250.55
+            }
             track_script {
             chk_haproxy
             }